 This bill amends various sections of the Minnesota Statutes to allow for the administration of a nationally recognized college entrance exam, such as the ACT or SAT, to high school students, specifically in grades 11 or 12.
-Key amendments include the requirement for the Department of Education to contract with a provider of a nationally recognized college entrance exam to fulfill federal accountability requirements starting in the 2026-2027 school year.
-Additionally, the bill mandates that the commissioner must provide this exam at no cost to students in the specified grades and ensure that it is used to satisfy federal educational accountability requirements in English language arts, math, and science.
+Key provisions include the requirement for the Department of Education to contract with a provider of a nationally recognized college entrance exam to fulfill federal accountability requirements starting in the 2026-2027 school year.
+The bill also mandates that the commissioner provide information and resources about the college entrance exam to students and parents, ensuring access to the exam at no cost for eligible students.

 Statutes affected: Introduction: 120B.30, 120B.302, 120B.303, 120B.305, 136F.302